You’re Not Too Much—They’re Not Too Distant: You Just Have an Attachment Mismatch

 It’s happening because you do—and your protectors are scared.

 Attachment styles can absolutely change and heal over time—especially when there’s awareness, safety, and guidance.
-If you’re stuck in a cycle that feels like no-win, therapy can help you both feel seen, heard, and emotionally safe again.
+If you’re stuck in a cycle that feels like a no-win, therapy can help you feel seen, heard, and emotionally safe again.

 Q1: What if my partner doesn’t want to take the quiz?